Cashtann/Booker/README.md

 There is a functional cart system, you can add multiple elements to your cart without any problems.

 There are multiple pages you can navigate.

-### *Elements are just placeholders, they do not mean anything.
-Titles and headers may also not fit to theirs elements, they are placeholders!*

 ![preview_mainpage](./preview_mainpage.png)
 ![preview_elementlist](./preview_elementlist.png)